 Download the Excel ABC Analysis

-You can download the Excel ABC Method presented above with 500 articles on this link
+You can download the Excel ABC Analysis presented above with more than 500 articles on this link.

-The ABC XYZ classification thus provides a framework for developing and refining inventory management strategies by classifying products according to their sales volume (ABC) but also according to their uncertainties (XYZ).
+The ABC XYZ classification provides a framework for defining inventory management strategies, by classifying products according to their sales volume (ABC) but also according to their uncertainties (XYZ).
 Your procurement strategy will then be different according to this new classification to optimize your stock and customer service rate.